‘True Heroes Among Us’: Fort Riley leaders honored for valor in Wallace County accident

-FORT RILEY, Kan. – In recognition of his heroism, Enoch was honored during a ceremony at Fort Riley Garrison Headquarters Feb.
+FORT RILEY, Kan. – In recognition of their heroism while responding to a vehicle accident, Fort Riley Community Recreation Division Chief Matt Enoch and Fort Riley Garrison Command Sgt.
+Maj.
+Jason Poulin were honored during a ceremony at Fort Riley Garrison Headquarters Feb.
 6, 2023.
-Fort Riley Garrison Commander, Col. Michael Foote, expressed gratitude for Enoch's selfless actions that day, remarking that they he assisted and saved multiple lives with his courageous efforts.
-He was surrounded by his family at Garrison Headquarters, Fort Riley, Kansas.
+Fort Riley Garrison Commander, Col. Michael Foote, expressed gratitude for Enoch and Poulin's selfless actions that day, remarking that they had saved multiple lives with their courageous efforts.

+July 16, 2023, Poulin, Enoch and Fort Riley Soldier Sgt.
+1st Class Joshua Manley, a combat medic from the 1st Infantry Division, responded to an accident involving a 15-passenger van in Wallace County, Kansas.
+The award citations each received credited their actions as instrumental in rescuing twelve individuals, including five adults and ten children.

+Foote said that heroes are present among us daily and are recognized when they step forward and take action, highlighting the importance of being in the right place at the right time to make a difference.

 |Date Taken: